Associate

 Intermediate

-Salesforce Certified JavaScript Developer I – Complete Winter '26 Guide
+Salesforce Certified JavaScript Developer I – Complete Spring '26 Guide

 Certified JavaScript Developers have experience developing front-end and/or back-end JavaScript applications for the web stack, and work with JavaScript related technologies like Lightning Web Components.